lpil/pgo/README.md

 the VM crashing.
 Due to this limitation you should not dynamically open new connection pools, instead create the pools you need when your application starts and reuse them throughout the lifetime of your program.

+## History

+Previously this library was named `gleam_pgo`.
+This old name is deprecated and all future development and support will happen here.